 Studying the interaction between active small molecules and biological macromolecules and understand their mechanism of action.

 Quickly find small molecules with potential activity from the chemical database, save experimental costs and improve the hit rate.

-If conditions permit, the former needs to examine the reproducibility of the combined conformation of the docking software (method), that is, to perform re-dock or self-dock, and the latter needs to examine the screening performance, including enrichment rate, goodness of fit.
+If conditions permit, for binding mode prediction, we need to examine the reproducibility of the combined conformation of the docking software (method), that is, to perform re-dock or self-dock; for high-throughput virtual screening, we need to examine the screening performance, including enrichment rate, goodness of fit.
 Only through rigorous and scientific processing can we ensure that the simple docking process will get accurate calculation results.

 ComputaBio offers a corresponding molecular docking service.
 Our molecular docking provides accurate approximations of real molecular behaviors, and have proven to be very useful in understanding the biochemical basis of physiological events at different stages of drug development, even in different fields such as materials science.
 Our team of experts can provide up to one millisecond of simulation time for the system you choose, so you do not have to worry about technical issues.
 We can also analyze these results for you.
 The ComputaBio team has been working in this field for more than ten years and has published his findings in top scientific journals.